judah4/judah4.github.io/_posts/2023-04-08-top-games-of-all-time-2023.md

 These are my top games for both video games and board games.
 A lot of these are formative and foundation for the genres I like and who I am.
 I have a few more games that didn't make the cut [at {%link stuff/topgames.md %}]({%link stuff/topgames.md %}).
-I know I forgot some games so I'll be updating the page every once in a while.
+I know I forgot some games so I'll be updating that page every once in a while.

 Here are some games I want to highlight and write about.